 Location.
-Carbon monoxide alarms shall be located in each bedroom or within 15 feet of each bedroom door.
-Bedrooms on separate floor levels in a structure consisting of two or more stories shall have separate carbon monoxide alarms serving each story.
-Where a fuel-burning appliance is located within a bedroom or its attached bathroom, a carbon monoxide alarm shall be installed within the bedroom.
-Section R315.3 Power Source.
-Carbon monoxide alarms shall receive their primary power from the building wiring where such wiring is served from a commercial source and, where primary power is interrupted, shall receive power from a battery.
-Wiring shall be permanent and without a disconnecting switch other than those required for overcurrent protection.
+Carbon monoxide alarms shall be located in each bedroom or within 15 feet of each sleeping room door.
+Sleeping rooms on separate floor levels in a structure consisting of two or more stories shall have separate carbon monoxide alarms serving each story.
+Where a fuel-burning appliance is located within a sleeping room or its attached bathroom, a carbon monoxide alarm shall be installed within the sleeping room.
+Section R315.3